Dead ends on wreath products and lamplighter groups: The quasi-Hamiltonian property

 \subsection{Existence of standard generating sets with unbounded depth}

-Now we prove that any infinite group admits a quasi-Hamiltonian presentation.
+Now we prove that any infinite group admits a quasi-Hamiltonian Cayley graph.
 In order to do so, we use Lemma \ref{lem: the cube of a connected graph is Hamiltonian connected}, which tells us that the cube of any connected finite graph is Hamiltonian-connected.
 This result has been used in a similar manner by Georgakopoulos in order to prove the existence of generating sets with Hamiltonian circles in Cayley graphs on infinite groups \cite{GeorgakopoulosHamiltonian2009}, and by Khukhro \cite{Khukhro2020} and Ostrovskii and Rosenthal \cite{OstrovskiiRosenthal2015} in order to show that non virtually free groups admit Cayley graphs which have any finite graph as a minor.

-\begin{lem}[Existence of a quasi-Hamiltonian presentation] Any finitely generated group $B$ admits a quasi-Hamiltonian presentation. \end{lem} \begin{proof} Start with any symmetric finite generating set $S$ for $B$, and for an arbitrary $n\ge 1$ consider $F=B_S(e_B,3n)$.
+\begin{lemma}[Existence of a quasi-Hamiltonian Cayley graphs] Any finitely generated group $B$ admits a quasi-Hamiltonian Cayley graph. \end{lemma} \begin{proof} Start with any symmetric finite generating set $S$ for $B$, and for an arbitrary $n\ge 1$ consider $F=B_S(e_B,3n)$.
 Thanks to Lemma \ref{lem: the cube of a connected graph is Hamiltonian connected}, the cube of the induced graph by $F$ in $\cay{B}{S}$ is Hamiltonian-connected, and hence $F$ is a Hamiltonian-connected subset of $\cay{B}{S\cup S^2 \cup S^3}$.

 Denote this new generating set $S_B\coloneqq S\cup S^2 \cup S^3$.
 By definition, $F=B_{S_B}(e_B,n)$ is a Hamiltonian-connected subgraph.

 As $n$ was arbitrary, this proves that $\cay{B}{S_B}$ has the quasi-Hamiltonian property. \end{proof}